karsumit94/andrewholsted.github.io/source/posts/2013-08-10-Goodbye-jekyll.html.markdown

 ```

 One last thing.
-Go view your repo on GitHub.
-The first thing you should see on your master branch are commit messages that looks something like this.
+Visit your repo on GitHub.
+The first thing you should see on your master branch are commit messages that look something like this.

 ```
 Automated commit at 2013-08-10 04:17:26 UTC by middleman-deploy 3.1.4
 ```

 This is normal, and ugly.
-Luckily, all of our old history is still intact and on the source branch now.
+Luckily, all of our old history is still intact on the source branch.
 Go into your repo settings and change the default branch to be source instead of master.
-That way when you visit the repo, the first thing you will see is all of your commits and previous history instead of having to change branches to see it.
+So when you visit the repo, the first thing you will see is all of your commits and previous history instead of having to change branches to see it.

 Conclusion
 -----------

-Now, you should be able to make any changes you want, in any directory of your new blog, and push it to the source branch of your repo with your proper commit messages.
+Now, you should be able to make any changes you want, in any directory of your new blog, and push it to the source branch of your repo with the proper commit messages.
 To deploy your blog run

 ```bash
 $ middleman deploy
 ```

 and it will update the master branch and push it to GitHub.

 I know that I glossed over some things here and there, but this is what stuck with me when I was moving from Jekyll to Middleman.
 If you have any questions, I'll be happy to help via email.